tgstation/tgstation-server/README.md

 Note although `/app/lib` is specified as a volume mount point in the `Dockerfile`, unless you REALLY know what you're doing.
 Do not mount any volumes over this for fear of breaking your container.

+The configuration option `General:ValidInstancePaths` will be preconfigured to point to `/tgs4_instances`.
+It is recommended you don't change this.

+Note that this container is meant to be long running.
+Updates are handled internally as opposed to at the container level.

-If using manual configuration, before starting your container make sure the aforemention `appsettings.Production.json` is setup properly.
+If using manual configuration, before starting your container make sure the aforementioned `appsettings.Production.json` is setup properly.
 See below

 ### Configuring